 Your decision on where to depart from depends on several factors: Do you have a specific destination in mind?
 Are you interested in departing from and staying in a big city or small town?
 How deep do you want to go (5, 30, or 100 miles)?
 And, where are you coming from?
 That will determine whether you depart from the upper coast in Galveston or hit the southernmost port out of South Padre Island.
 Keep in mind that the farther you go offshore, the more other factors like weather and the size of waves can impact your trip.

 The resort towns along the Texas coast are the best places to start if you are looking for a deep sea fishing departure location.
-These will have convenient accommodations, restaurants, and plenty of fishing guides to take you out into the deeper waters.
+You are likely to find mom-and-pop bait shops and communities that center around the fishing culture on the Texas shoreline with local experiences that enhance your visit beyond just catching great species of fish.
+There is no shortage of communities that have convenient accommodations, restaurants, and plenty of fishing guides to take you out into the deeper waters.

 Before you begin planning your Texas deep sea adventure, you should consult the Texas Parks and Wildlife Department website for updated fishing reports and information on fishing licenses.
 For ideas on where to go, see our list of the top places for deep sea fishing in Texas.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Galveston is one of the best places to depart from for deep sea fishing in the state because it offers the greatest variety of species to target during your day on the water.
 Even on a bad weather day, you still have the option to fish in the jetties or bays if you cannot go offshore.
 These are the two main reasons I chose Galveston for my deep sea trip.